1. Home

 • You can choose to show the contents of a custom event field in the event title.

-• The number of custom event fields you may have is linked to your subscription plan.
+• The number of custom event fields is linked to your subscription plan.
 You can upgrade any time to add more custom event fields.

 Notifications